An Easter Message of Beautiful Hope

 by | From the Nest, Holidays

 There is no better season to teach us about hope than spring and no more beautiful way than the Easter message.
 Easter is the story of hope!
-From our home to yours, we wish you a meaningful and hopeful Easter!
+Enjoy 40 favorite inspirational Bible verses about spring and Easter!

 I get it.
 You’re tired.
 I’m tired too.
 In fact, it feels like the entire world is tired this year.
-For two years, we have encouraged one another to take things a day at a time, that things will get better, that there is still hope.
+For the past few years now, we have encouraged one another to take things a day at a time, that things will get better, that there is still hope.
+In fact, in this post, we will take a look at 40 inspirational Bible verses for spring that offer hope for the Easter season!

-And yet, another Easter message rolls around, ringing ever so loudly with the message of hope, if only we are intentional to hear it.
+And yet, another Easter message rolls around, ringing ever so loudly with the message of hope and time of renewal, if only we are intentional to hear it.

-As I have reflected upon the Easter message over the past few weeks, a few thoughts have been resonating with my heart.
-Today, on this Easter Sunday, perhaps it will inspire a little extra hope for you too.
+As I have reflected upon the Easter message and verses about hope and the spring season over the past few weeks, a few thoughts have been resonating with my heart.
+Today, on this Easter Sunday, perhaps it will inspire a little extra hope and a fresh start for you too.

 “When the Sabbath was over, Mary Magdalene, Mary the mother of James, and Salome bought spices so that they might go to anoint Jesus’ body.
 Very early on the first day of the week, just after sunrise, they were on their way to the tomb and they asked each other, “Who will roll the stone away from the entrance of the tomb?”
 But when they looked up, they saw that the stone, which was very large, had been rolled away.”
 Mark 16:1-4